Palestinian Lentil and Pomegranate Stew

 - Then, add the fried garlic & the pomegranate molasses and stir.
 Drop the stock cube in and cook for another 5 minutes.

 - Squeeze in the lemon juice and assess consistency.
 If it’s watery, cook it a bit more and if not then get ready to serve!

 - Toast a few pittas and either chop them into strips or cut into little pitta-pocket sandwiches.

-I find this goes really well with natural yoghurt.
-I also recommend it as bit of a platter with some hummus and olives.
+I find this goes really well with natural yogurt.
+I also recommend it a bit of a platter with some hummus and olives.